New Jersey Audubon Society

 - Advance knowledge of New Jersey's flora and fauna, and their relationships to the habitats on which they depend, through field research.

 - Acquire, establish, and maintain wildlife sanctuaries and educational centers.

-New Jersey Audubon maintains stewardship of 34 sanctuaries and conducts its programs through ten staffed facilities.
+New Jersey Audubon maintains stewardship of 34 sanctuaries and conducts its programs through nine staffed facilities.